Curran Theater in Haunted California

 The Curran was part of the Shorenstein Organization, an umbrella for three primary theater venues in San Francisco, including the Golden Gate and Orpheum.
 From 1978 to 2015, the Shorenstein troupe brought a huge volume of top Broadway shows and world premieres to San Francisco, turning the Curran into an iconic Broadway outpost on the West Coast.

-Related Haunted Stories: Dana Auditorium
+Related Haunted Stories: The Egyptian Theatre

 In 2015, Carole Shorenstein Hays, who had been part of the Shorenstein Organization, took over the Curran and began a major renovation project to return the venue to its original 1922 state.
 A year later, the theater was reopened, maintaining its history while incorporating modern features for improved visitor experience.